doriordan/skuber/docs/GUIDE.md

 These are the basic steps to use the Skuber API:

-- Import the API definitions (the simplest way is to `import skuber._`, which will also import the model classes)
+- Import the API definitions from the appropriate package(s)
-- Import the implicit JSON formatters (the API uses these to read/write the request and response data) from `skuber.json.format`.
+- Import the implicit JSON formatters from the appropriate package(s).
+The API uses these to read/write the request and response data.
 - Ensure a Scala implicit `ExecutionContext` is available - this will be the execution context in which the `Future`s created for each request will execute.
 - Create a request context by calling `k8sInit` - this establishes the connection and namespace details for requests to the API
 - Invoke the required requests using the context.